CSI-LLVM/clang/docs/CSI.rst

-corresponding to a basic block, as the parameter passed into the hooks for the basic block entry and exit, ``__csi_get_bb_source_loc`` returns a ``struct`` that contains the source location of the basic block, including the filename of the translation unit that the basic block belongs to and its begin (inclusive) and end (exclusive) line numbers.
+corresponding to a basic block, as the parameter passed into the hooks for the basic block entry and exit, ``__csi_get_bb_source_loc`` returns a ``struct`` that contains the source location of the basic block, including the filename of the translation unit that the basic block belongs to and its begin (inclusive) line numbers.
 The type for the line number is signed, which permits an error value of ``-1`` for when the line-number information is not available.

 Currently the FED tables are initialized by default, which incurs some runtime overhead.
 We are considering providing explicit initialization calls for the